A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 The toolkit is a web-based resource that includes narrative around specific areas of practice, tools and case examples to support learning and development.
 The resources can be used individually or built into learning and development activities within organisations.

-Explore the MSP Toolkit on the LGA website
+Review the MSP Toolkit on the LGA website: Making Safeguarding Personal Toolkit

 Making Safeguarding Personal: One-Minute Guide